vicflora/vicflora-vue/Tasks.md

 > ## 3/25
 ### Done
 - Most parts of distribution
 - Fixed the layout of Images
 - Added the map in the overview tag
 - Added v-viewer title
 ### To do
 - Distribution - source & link to bioregion
 - Threat status
 - Ask the requirements of Protologue Publication year and Overview Referneces -
-- Use RankID to identify the class
+- Use RankID to identify the class √
-- Finish the taxon part
+- Finish the taxon part √
-- begin the CheckList part
+- begin the CheckList part ×
+- Key btn on the classification